boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/okta.md

 ## Configure Okta Group Import Settings in Bold BI

-Configure group import setting in Bold BI using Okta as shown in the below image.
+Configure the group import setting in Bold BI using Okta, as shown in the image below.

 ![Okta Group](/static/assets/site-administration/oauth-support/images/Okta-group.png)

-Generate an API token by following the below link, https://developer.okta.com/docs/guides/create-an-api-token/create-the-token
+To generate an API token, please click on the link below, https://developer.okta.com/docs/guides/create-an-api-token/create-the-token